ortus-docs/commandbox-docs/packages/updating_packages.md

 ```bash
 outdated
 ```

+## Determining Freshness

+The way CommandBox determines whether there is a new version of a package differs based on the endpoint that installed the package.

+* ForgeBox -

+## External JSON Integration

 If you want to integrate your package updates with an external process, you can get this data back as JSON so it can be parsed and used by another sytem.